haleyneiman/thruxdocs/docs/userguide/buildingmechanicalmodel/loadoutputs/index-mech_load_outputs.rst

     :align: center
     :alt: System's Browser Toggles

-Select a component to view the associated load.
+Select a component to view the associated load visualized in a pie chart.